artemis-analytics/artemis/docs/cdr.md

 needs to be gathered from an initial pass over the data in order to calculate the bin width.
 As well, if the data is processed in a distributed manner, the differences in the interquartile range from different data partitions would need to be reconciled.

+## Data Production

+**TODO**

+High-level summary of techniques for efficient data production with Arrow columnar data.

+* Scalable batch processing
+* Efficient skimming (selection of column subsets)
+* Efficient filtering (selection of column and row subsets from fast queries)
+* Postprocessing and dataset merging

+## Synthetic Information Technology

+**TODO**

+Data generators for data application development
+    * Structural data format, e.g. csv, ebcdic, etc.
+    * Database generators, e.g. hierarchical databases.
+    For use in developing embeddable query engines, for instance.
+See Arrow-3998 and TPC-H dbgen.

+## Computing infrastructure recommendations <a name="infra"></a>

+* Advantageous use of cloud for simulation / data synthesis
+* Secure HPC environment for SSI analysis
+* Analyst challenges for migrating to HPC environment
+* Dataset management

+Large-scale distibuted dataset management is a critical computing requirement for data frontier scientific experiments.
+The design of of both storage and data transport protocols is based on the general requirements of the science use-cases.
+CERN developed an open source storage system that meets the needs of the experiments and provided integration with the protocol mechanism for transporting petabyte-scale dataset across the globe.
+Strategies for cloud or hybrid cloud pose challenges, as the underlying storage mechanisms may lead to different latencies which would need to be considered when designing data ingestion, processing and data production applications.

+## Development strategies <a name="devstrategy"></a>
+* Dual-use development strategy for cloud-native and traditional HPC scientific computing
+* Leveraging simulation and data syntethis production for research
+* Developing a secure HPC environment for near term research

+## Recommendations for IT Business Data Analytics <a name="it"></a>

+* Significant advantage of Arrow is the ability for data scientists to develop directly with the Arrow API and / or take advantage of dataframe-like semantics.
+This still poses a challenge for business analysts and the IT counterpount.

+* The Big Data community is already leveraging Arrow under-the-hood to deliver analytics tailored toward curating data to deliver to a wide-range of users.
+The Dremio project along with the Gandiva contribution is delivering such solutions to get data to BI tools, machine learning, SQL, and data science clients.

+* Developing a common experimental project to leverage both Dremio and Artemis on common datasets and data problem would better elucidate the strengths and weaknesses of out-of-box enterprise solutions and direct data science application development.

+* Integration of GPU-based analysis workloads using Arrow tables.